-In the vast majority of Texas family law cases, you and your Co-parent will be named as joint managing conservatory's.
-Joint managing conservator's not only shared their time with the kids somewhat equally but also shared the parenting rights and duties, as well.
-This goes along with the idea that it is presumed that a child will benefit from having access to both parents throughout the year even if those parents are not living in the same household.
+In the vast majority of Texas family law cases, you and your Co-parent will be named as joint managing conservatory.
+Joint managing conservators not only shared their time with the kids somewhat equally but also shared the parenting rights and duties.
+This goes along with the idea that it is presumed that a child will benefit from having access to both parents throughout the year, even if those parents are not living in the same household.

-However, some families may find themselves in a position where a sole managing conservatorship is set up as opposed to a joint managing conservatorship.
-Under a sole managing conservatorship right in duties are typically held more strongly with a managing conservator rather than with a possessory conservator.
-The managing conservator who acts as a sole caretaker in many instances will have more opportunities to spend time with the children.
-Perhaps instead of having possession of the children every other weekend that parents will have possession of the children throughout the school week as well as most weekends throughout the year.
+However, some families may find themselves in a position where a sole managing conservatorship is set up instead of a joint managing conservatorship.
+Under a sole managing conservatorship, right in duties are typically held more strongly with a managing conservator rather than with a possessory conservator.
+In many instances, the managing conservator who acts as a sole caretaker will have more opportunities to spend time with the children.
+Perhaps instead of having possession of the children every other weekend, parents will have possession of the children throughout the school week and most weekends throughout the year.

-You may be wondering how your family could find itself in a position where one parent is named as a sole managing conservator in the other is left at a deficit in terms of rights, duties in time.
+You may be wondering how your family could find itself in a position where one parent is named a sole managing conservator while the other is left at a deficit in terms of rights and duties in time.
 There are two main scenarios for this type of arrangement to come to be.
-The first is a situation where one parent works or even lives out of Texas or even outside the United States.
-In those types of circumstances, the out-of-state or out-of-country parent is simply unable from a feasibility perspective to weigh in when it comes to the important decisions in their child's life.
-In that case, it would make sense to allow for the parents residing in Texas whom the children live with primarily to be able to make decisions on a primary basis.
+The first is when one parent works or even lives out of Texas or even outside the United States.
+In those types of circumstances, the out-of-state or out-of-country parent is unable from a feasibility perspective to weigh in when it comes to the important decisions in their child's life.
+In that case, it would make sense to allow for the parents residing in Texas with whom the children live primarily to make decisions on a primary basis.

 Another circumstance in which you're failing might find itself looking at a sole managing conservatorship is if you or your Co-parent has a drug or alcohol problem.
-This type of scenario cuts to the core of what is in what is not in the best interest of your children.
+This type of scenario cuts to the core of what is not in your children's best interest.
 It is difficult to near impossible to make an argument that your children and their best interests are served by spending time with you on a significant basis when you have an addiction to drugs or alcohol.

 Supervised Visitation in a Texas family log case

-if you are just beginning your journey towards sobriety then you may be best suited to have supervised visitation with your children initially.
+if you are beginning your journey towards sobriety, you may be best suited to have supervised visitation with your children initially.
 Supervised Visitation means that your children will be able to spend time with you at predesignated periods that are typically short.
 These shorter periods reflect an unwillingness of your Co-parent to leave you with the children for longer periods due to a risk to their safety.
-This may be a shot to your pride as a parent but you need to examine your situation carefully to determine if you honestly think you can care for your children without supervision over long periods.
+This may be a shot to your pride as a parent.
+Still, you need to sift through your situation to determine if you honestly think you can care for your children without supervision over long periods.

 You would be able to spend time one on one with your child, bring food and snacks, and other games to enjoy while at this recreation facility.
-It can feel uncomfortable to have another person over your shoulder looking at you while you are performing your parenting duties but your situation may demand this type of accommodation be made.
+It can feel uncomfortable to have another person over your shoulder looking at you while performing your parenting duties.
+Still, your situation may demand this type of accommodation be made.
 Don't think of it as a step down in your parenting life but rather as an opportunity to literally and figuratively step up to more time with your children.

 Stairstep Visitation in Texas family law cases

-While it can be frustrating to have limited opportunities to visit with your child in the immediate sense it can also be rewarding to see yourself grow as a parent and grow in your sobriety or in improving whatever facet of your life needs improvement during this time.
-Rather than getting frustrated at yourself, your circumstances or even your children it is best to focus on the end goal and two think about what your life will be like once these restrictions on your Visitation are removed.
+While it can be frustrating to have limited opportunities to visit with your child in the immediate sense, it can also be rewarding to see yourself grow as a parent and grow in your sobriety or improve whatever facet of your life needs improvement during this time.
+Rather than getting frustrated at yourself, your circumstances, or even your children, it is best to focus on the end goal and think about what your life will be like once these restrictions on your Visitation are removed.
 The power to improve in this area is in your hands.
 What you choose to do with these opportunities is completely up to you.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as how your family may be impacted by the filing of a child custody or divorce case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by the filing of a child custody or divorce case.